mikedarcy/deriva-groups/README.md

-# credenza-groups
+# deriva-groups
-Groups service for the Credenza system
+Groups service for the DERIVA platform